ajayb121/weather-app/README.md

 # Weather-app
-A simple weather app displaying historical data using table and charts.
+A simple weather app displaying historical data using table and chart.

 1. Reads the ambient temperature from OpenWeatherMap API.
-2. Displays datetime and temperature in table and chart.
+2. Displays datetime and temperature in a table and chart (using chart.js).
 3. Displays current temperature.
 4. Check temperature every 10 seconds and store the last 100 results locally.